History of Aston Martin in Timeline

 In September 2023, the Yew Tree consortium increased their stake in Aston Martin by 3.27% to 26.23%.

-March 2024: Adrian Hallmark Appointed New CEO
+March 2024: Adrian Hallmark Announced as New CEO

 In March 2024, Aston Martin announced Adrian Hallmark as its new CEO beginning 1 October 2024, replacing Amedeo Felisa.

-April 2024: Electric Vehicle Production Delayed
+April 2024: Electric Vehicle Production Pushed Back

-In April 2024, Aston Martin announced that it would push back production of its first electric vehicle to 2027.
+In April 2024, Aston Martin announced it would push back production of its first electric vehicle to 2027.

-September 2024: Profit Warning Issued
+September 2024: Profit Warning Issued Due to Fall in China Demand

 October 2024: Adrian Hallmark Begins as CEO